 1) If you have been performing bent-over rows, consider transitioning to supported rows.

-2) Perform overhead presses from a seated position, which may provide more support to your pelvic floor.
+2) Perform overhead presses from a seated position, which may provide more support to your abdominal muscles and pelvic floor.

 3) Perform supine presses (chest presses) at a 15 degree or greater angle beginning between 21-26 weeks of pregnancy.